fizwidget/fizwidget.github.io/source/_posts/2014-07-06-implicit-futures-in-ruby.markdown

 t.value # => 4
 ```

-`Thread.new` spawns a thread to execute the given code block, and `t.value` returns the thread's result (waiting for the thread to finish running if necessary).
+`Thread.new` spawns a thread to execute the given code block, and `t.value` returns the thread's result (waiting for the it to finish running if necessary).

 Let's try rewriting our original code using `Thread`: